 Kimchi is a staple in Korean cuisine.
 The mix of vegetables is combined with the flavours of garlic and ginger and fermented to produce a spicy condiment.
-Kimchi is known to have great health benefits as it is made by a lacto-fermentation process (the same sort of process that produces yogurt) so it’s packed with probiotics to help promote a healthy gut and aid digestion.
+Kimchi is known to have great health benefits as it is made by a lacto-fermentation process (the same sort of process that produces yoghurt) so it’s packed with probiotics to help promote a healthy gut and aid digestion.
 But, it’s the kind of thing we all tend to buy ready-made instead of making our own kimchi.

-And now you can make it at home with this fabulous Kimchi Kit from Flat Earth Pizzas in partnership with Pale Green Dot.
-The kit comes complete with all the veg you’re going to need, a kimchi spice mix, salt and a large, kilner jar to store your kimchi in.
+Now, there’s an easy way to get started with this fabulous Kimchi Kit from Flat Earth Pizzas in partnership with Pale Green Dot.
+The kit comes complete with all the veg you’re going to need, a kimchi spice mix, salt and a large Kilner jar to store your kimchi in.
 The basis for kimchi is usually cabbage and this kit includes a large Chinese cabbage as well as daikon, carrots, spring onions, radishes, apples, garlic and ginger.

 Prepare all your vegetables.
 Slice the radishes and daikon into thin rounds, grate the carrots and ginger, finely chop the spring onions and apple, crush the garlic and cut the cabbage in long strips.

 Tip the cabbage into a large bowl and add the sea salt.
 Massage your cabbage until it softens and brine solution is produced from the water drawn out from the cabbage.
 It takes a bit of time so be patient, but rest assured it will happen!

 Leave the cabbage to rest while you make the kimchi paste by blitzing the garlic, ginger and kimchi powder.

 Add the kimchi paste and the rest of the vegetables to the cabbage and mix thoroughly.
 Let it rest for an hour.